EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 ## Flow Support

-The academic service MUST use an [OIDC Authorization Flow](http://openid.net/specs/openid-connect-core-1_0.html) to obtain the the client authorization from the authorization service.
+The academic service MUST use an [OIDC Authorization Flow](http://openid.net/specs/openid-connect-core-1_0.html) to obtain the client authorization from the authorization service.

 If the EduID Mobile App requests authorization, the authentication request MUST contain the ```prompt```-claim with the value 'none'.